centria/databases/docs/part3.md

 1. *One-to-many* relation: A row from *Table A* is connected to a maximum of one row in *Table B*.
 A row from *Table B* can be connected to many rows in *Table A*.
 2. *Many-to-many* relation: A row from *Table A* can be connected many rows in *Table B*.
 A row from *Table B* can be connected to many rows in *Table A*.

 In the first case we can add a column to *Table A* which references to *Table B*, as we have previously done.
-In the second case the situation is more difficult, as a single reference in either table would not be sufficienP.
+In the second case the situation is more difficult, as a single reference in either table would not be sufficient.
 The solution is to create a third table, which contains the information about the references.

 ## Example